uniwswap/uniwens-docs/contract-api-reference/dns.md

 function recordExists(bytes32 node) public view returns (bool);
 ```

-Returns true if `node` exists in this POWNS registry.
-This will return false for records that are in the legacy POWNS registry but have not yet been migrated to the new one.
+Returns true if `node` exists in this UNIWENS registry.
+This will return false for records that are in the legacy UNIWENS registry but have not yet been migrated to the new one.